Eligibility quick scan

 - Cambridge English Language Assessment: minimum grade C1 Advanced with a minimum score of 190.
 Please make sure to ‘share’ your test results with us so we can verify your scores online.

-* The TOEFL ITP test (Institutional Testing Program) and the TOEFL iBT special home edition are NOT accepted.
+* The TOEFL ITP test (Institutional Testing Program) and the TOEFL iBT home edition are NOT accepted.

 The following students are exempted from the above-mentioned test requirements: